-Lucy Sherriff is a freelance multimedia journalist currently based in Bogotá, Colombia.
-She mostly writes about women and the environment.
+Lucy Sherriff is a freelance multimedia journalist based between Colombia and Los Angeles.
+She covers climate change and human rights.

 Women & Girls